Covid-19: Indian athletics legend Milkha Singh dies at 91

 Indian sprint legend Milkha Singh died on Friday after a month-long battle with Covid-19, PTI reported.
 He was 91.

-The news comes in the week where former national volleyball captain Nirmal Kaur, wife of Milkha Singh, had died on Sunday after contracting the virus.
+The news comes after former national volleyball captain Nirmal Kaur, wife of Milkha Singh, had died on Sunday after contracting the virus at the age of 85.
+She died at a private hospital in Mohali.

-Milkha’s condition turned critical this evening as he developed complications, including fever and dipping oxygen saturation levels, after a bout with Covid-19, in the Intensive Care Unit of the PGIMER hospital in Mohali.
+Milkha’s condition turned critical on Friday evening as he developed complications, including fever and dipping oxygen saturation levels, after a bout with Covid-19, in the Intensive Care Unit of the PGIMER hospital in Mohali.

-The Padma Shri awardee had contracted Covid-19 last month and tested negative for the virus on Wednesday when he was shifted to general ICU in another block of the hospital.
+The Padma Shri winner had contracted Covid-19 last month and tested negative for the virus on Wednesday when he was shifted to general ICU in another block of the hospital.

 He also represented India in the 1956 and 1964 Olympics and was bestowed the Padma Shri in 1959.